Martin Gore: Personal life

 Gore lives in Santa Barbara, California.
 He started dating lingerie designer and model Suzanne Boisvert after meeting in Paris in 1989.
 They married in August 1994, had three children and divorced in 2006.
 In June 2014, he married Kerrilee Kaski, with whom he has two daughters.

 Gore became a vegetarian for health and moral reasons (along with bandmate Alan Wilder) in 1983.

 He had stress-induced seizures during the band's 1993 Devotional Tour and publicly acknowledged his past alcoholism.
 During a break on the Devotional Tour in Denver, Colorado, he was arrested by local police and fined $50 for holding a loud party in his hotel room.

+Gore addressed his sexuality in a 2003 interview with the queer magazine Boyz, stating that he "always felt totally heterosexual".
+He believed that "everybody assumes that [he is] gay" because of his crossdressing fashion in the 1980s.

 He is a supporter of Arsenal Football Club.